A Masonry component leveraging CSS and native React rendering, for fast, responsive masonry layouts

 }

 Different columns can be specified by passing an object containing keyâs of the window widths and their value as the number of columns.
-To have a fallback value, use the default
+To have a fallback value, use the default key.

 const breakpointColumnsObj = {